 - Melt the ghee or butter in a small bowl.
-Keep warm.
+Set aside.

-- Slice the garlic into thin slivers, coarsely chop the fresh coriander, finely slice the red or green chilli and measure out the nigella seeds or black cumin seeds and coarse or flaked sea salt.
+- Slice the garlic into thin slivers, coarsely chop the fresh coriander, finely slice the red or green chilli and measure out the nigella or black mustard seeds and coarse or flaked sea salt.
 Set aside.

-- Place an ungreased oven tray on the highest rack and heat up the tray for 5 mins.
+- Place an ungreased oven tray on the second highest shelf and heat it for 20 mins.

-- Remove the tray from the grill and brush the surface lightly with oil.
-Place one or two naans on the tray and immediately brush the tops with the melted ghee or butter, followed by all remaining toppings.
+- Carefully remove the tray from the oven and brush the surface lightly with olive oil.
+Place one or two naans on the tray and immediately brush the tops with the melted butter, followed by some or all the toppings.

-- Return the tray back to the highest rack and allow to grill for 2-3 mins, then carefully flip the naan over to grill for a final 1½ mins.
+- Return the tray back to the second-highest rack and allow to bake for 5-6 mins.
 The naan should bubble up in places and have some charred or brown bits.
-If necessary (as many ovens behave differently) grill slightly longer to achieve this appearance.
+If needed (as many ovens behave differently), bake slightly longer to achieve this appearance.

-- Transfer the grilled naan bread to a plate or tray and cover with foil to keep warm while grilling the remaining naan bread.
+- Transfer the baked naan bread to a plate or tray and cover with foil to keep warm while baking the remaining naan bread.

-- Best eaten on the same day as grilling
+- Best eaten on the same day as baking

 - Can be reheated in a moderate oven covered in foil for 5 mins